Translate this site

-Industrial processes that discharge emissions to the atmosphere do have the potential to impact on air quality.
-However, as we don't have a huge amount of these processes and what we do have are operated in a responsible manner, we do not currently have any significant air quality problems related to industrial processes.
+Industrial processes have the potential to affect air quality.
+However, these are few in East Cambridgeshire and currently there are no significant air quality problems related to industrial processes.

 There are currently three types of process classifications.
 A1 processes are regulated by the EA, while A2 and Part B processes are regulated by the Local Authority.
 Integrated Pollution Prevention and Control (IPPC) cover A1 and A2 processes and it requires all environmental emissions and impacts to be considered together, including; Noise, Energy consumption, Land contamination, Sustainable practices and Environmental accident prevention.
 Currently we do not have any A2 processes in East Cambridgeshire.